 Earth is a place, and thus “Earth” is a proper noun.
 It is far from the only place.
 Thinking about it as though it is the only place limits humanity in ways that are increasingly foolish and inappropriate.
 We are leaving this cradle of civilization, and should be: as Tsiolkovsy said, one cannot stay in the cradle forever.

 To recognize that we live in a very specific place forces us to recognize that there are other places, and that it might be valuable to go to them (for Christians reading this, that is the essence of the Creation Mandate).
 It requires that we recognize that Earth really is special, thus enhancing our sensitivity toward our responsibilities of stewardship, without allowing us to think of Earth as though it were the whole Universe.
 It expands our ability to problem-solve, and how we think of ourselves and the rest of Creation.
 It opens up possibilities we would never otherwise consider and encourages our own creativity in response.
-It adds perspective, and with it wisdom, two of our most vital needs and two of God’s defining characteristics, attributes we desperately need to seek and to imitate.
+It adds perspective, and with it wisdom, two of our most vital needs and two of God’s defining characteristics, attributes we desperately ought to seek and to imitate.